-Ran out of cornbread mix and need it for a recipe you’re trying?
-Don’t rush to the store just yet- here’s a super quick and easy homemade jiffy cornbread mix recipe to DIY in minutes!
+Ran out of cornbread mix and need it for a recipe you’re making?
+Don’t rush to the store just yet- here’s how to make Jiffy Cornbread Mix minutes!

-This homemade mix is perfect to whip up in rush, or make more and store it so you never have to buy the boxed stuff again.
+This copycat cornbread mix is perfect to whip up in rush, or make more and store it so you never have to buy the boxed stuff again.

 Homemade Cornbread Mix = Easy, tasty cornbread ANYTIME!

-I’m always down for convenience when it comes to cooking, but at the same time, I also understand how it can not always be the healthiest choice.
+- I’m always down for convenience when it comes to cooking, but at the same time, I also understand how it can not always be the healthiest choice.
+When you make this recipe on your own, you KNOW what goes into it.

 Ingredients For the Cornbread Mix